 2. Cognitive Defusion: This involves learning to observe thoughts without necessarily identifying with or being controlled by them.
 Techniques such as mindfulness are often used to achieve cognitive defusion.

 3. Being Present: ACT Psychotherapy emphasizes the importance of being fully present in the moment rather than getting caught up in past regrets or future worries.
-Mindfulness practices are commonly integrated into ACT to cultivate present-moment awareness.
+Mindfulness practices are commonly integrated to cultivate present-moment awareness.

 5. Committed Action: ACT Psychotherapy focuses on helping you take action towards living a meaningful and fulfilling life, even when faced with obstacles or uncomfortable thoughts and emotions.